santigarciacc/COVID19/README.md

 - **plot_a_cases**: do you want a graphic plotting the **% growth of velocity (acceleration) of cases** `TRUE` or not `FALSE`?
 - **plot_a_deaths**: do you want a graphic plotting the **% growth of velocity (acceleration) of deaths** `TRUE` or not `FALSE`?
 - **plot_dev_by_continents**: do you want a graphic plotting the **cases and deaths (and their cumulatives) in comparison with their continets** (by habitants) `TRUE` or not `FALSE`?
+- **plot_comm_mobility**: do you want a set of graphics plotting how the mobility has decreased for a set of countries?
+Data has been extracted from [Google's repository](https://medium.com/dataquehabla/datos-movilidad-google-covid19-b3d30ef5b171), in which the **decrease (% in negative) of the mobility**, related to different categories (**workspaces, transit stations, grocery, residentials, parks, and retail and recreation**), for a set of 131 countries.
+Decreases are measured compared with the **baseline (median)** collected during Jan 3 – Feb 6 2020.
+A set of **7 graphics are plotted**: one for each category, and them one **bar plot displaying the top 7 countries with stronger lockdown measures**, for each category.

 ```R
 # PLOT_CASES, PLOT_DEATHS, PLOT_CUM_CASES, PLOT_CUM_DEATHS, PLOT_MORT_RATE